Freight Shipping from Atlanta to Long Beach

 How much does it cost to ship freight from Atlanta to Long Beach?

-Full truckload (FTL) rates from Atlanta, GA to Long Beach, CA currently range from $5,403-$6,659 for a standard dry van load over the 2,513-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Long Beach, CA currently range $5,403-$6,659 (roughly $2.17-$2.68 per mile over 2,513 miles).
 LTL shipments typically cost $1,582-$2,536 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Long Beach?